 - The Cheat, Bubs, and Pom Pom lack distinguishable hands, but they can manipulate things just fine (and as with Strong Bad and Homestar, Pom Pom can flip the bird).
 Coach Z does have hands, but they're more like mittens, with a thumb and one big finger.

 - In the email "fingers", Strong Bad stuck various objects onto his gloves as "fingers" in order to get people to stop asking how he types "with boxing gloves on", only to find that he was suddenly having much more difficulty typing than normal.
-In "Doomy Tales of the Macabre", his boxing gloves were replaced with human hands, and he wondered how to use them.
+In "Doomy Tales of the Macabre", his boxing gloves were replaced with human hands, and the experience left him bewildered and deeply disturbed — he had no idea how to type with them.

 - Not only do people in Zero Punctuation have circular hands, they don't have arms; their hands just float in space.
 This is lampshaded by the credits once, when Yahtzee has injured himself by overusing the Guitar Hero controller:

 Did no-one else think it was weird for the character in image 110 to be wearing a sling when he only has free-floating circular hands?